Te29/jr-git-intro/second.md

 This is the second md file.
-Amended in main branch.
+Amended in the bugfix branch.